 If you ask anyone about Facebook, they all seem to have these reasons why their pages are not growing.
 Sadly, the majority of what they claim are myths.
 They simply are not true.

 I’ve been studying and watching Facebook for years.
-There are many things I’ve figured out along the way, and actually used to grow my other page to a following of more than 640,000!
+There are many things I’ve figured out along the way, and actually used to grow my a page to a following of more than 600,000!
 Best of all, I did so without paying for likes, shares or interaction on my posts.

 There are so many myths out there when it comes to using Facebook.
 Sadly, thousands of people believe them.
 So, let’s debunk them right here, right now.
 Below you’ll find the top five Facebook myths and why they are just that – myths.

 Make sure you download my Free Facebook Strategy Guide so you can post it where you can see it and remind yourself of what you need to do to become a success!!

 Myth 1: You need to post more often to get more reach

 Sadly, that’s not true.
 Or, at least not until your page reaches a larger following.
 When it comes to Facebook, more is not better, it’s just more.
 More work for you.

 The number of times you should post every day is different for each and every page.
 However, no matter your following, it is important to always post at least 4 times a day.
 That keeps content on your page and encourages people to want to follow you – because you have interesting things to say.

 To get more reach, you need to develop a strategic schedule with content that encourages your followers to engage and interact with the posts you share.